yttriumz/notes-foam/notes-dev/git.md

 - [Git: See my last commit - Stack Overflow](https://stackoverflow.com/questions/2231546/git-see-my-last-commit)

-## Delete a commit but keep the changes
+## Undo a commit but keep the changes

 - Use `git reset HEAD^` to reset head without modifying files.
 - Use `git commit --amend` to add more changes to the latest commit.